lorenshadi98/lorenshadi98/README.md

 - 👋 Hi, I’m Lorens Hadi
-- 👀 I’m interested in software development, specifically creating stunning web applications.
+- 👀 I’m a Computer Science graduate, interested in software development.
-- 🌱 I’m currently learning front end web development and back end web development
+- 🌱 I’m currently learning full-stack web development
-- 📫 How to reach me email: lorans.hadi@gmail.com
+- 📫 You can reach me by email at lorans.hadi@gmail.com

 <!---
 lorenshadi98/lorenshadi98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.